mattianeroni/server-side-algorithms-doc/README.md

 The initial service will be very basic, but we have intention to provide a more accurate documentation, and a more and more powerful server as the number of users increase.

-You can find our documentation at the following link: (soon available).
+You can find our documentation at the following link: [Documentation](https://server-side-algorithms.herokuapp.com/).